AdamUWA/coronerLite/README.md

 If you have the ollama model server correctly setup and have installed all the models you can next create the Python environment with conda.
 If you don't already have conda installed you can follow the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

-Once conda is up and running you'll need to create the environment for our project which has all the dependencies whithin it.
+Once conda is up and running you'll need to create the environment.
 To do so, open up a terminal, go into the top level directory of this repo,  and type the following command:

 `conda env create -f environment.yml`